NHMDenmark/Species-OCR/README.md

 # Species-OCR
-Python package for processing images of species at the Natural History Museum Aarhus.
-It is used to automatically retrieve taxonomical information about specimen from the label of the containing folder.
+Python package for processing images of species at the herbarium, part of Science Museums Aarhus University.
+It is used to automatically retrieve taxonomic information about specimens from the label of the containing folder.

 The package is designed as a pipeline of 5 scripts that persist data in a local output file between runs.
 The last task uploads the persisted data to an instance of [Species-Web](https://github.com/NHMDenmark/Species-Web).